karolinedealencar/challenge/README.md

-# challenges-cs50
+# Challenges (CS50 Final Project - Front end)
-Share your challenge group so people can join you | CS50 Final Project
+Share your challenge group so people can join you.